Renting in Bloomington

 IU Sponsored and Campus HousingIU Real Estate

 IU Real Estate rents properties designated for only IU graduate students, staff and faculty.
-These tend to be in better shape than their properties for undergrads and closer to campus than many other realtors.
+These tend to be closer to campus than many other realtors.
+All IU Real Estate houses are a part of the IU Bloomington Campus and thus demand the same high building and landscape standards as the rest of the campus.
 Also, renting from IU means your rent is charged to your bursar bill each month (which you can pay online) and IU maintenance is only a phone call away.

 Residential Programs and Services (RPS)